PalakRajput/java-concepts/src/main/com/concept/designpatterns/behavioral/Theory.md

 # Strategy Design Pattern

 Lets you define a family of algorithms, put each of them into a separate class and make their objects interchangeable.
-Usage:
+Usage:<br/>
-java.util.Comparator#compare() called from Collections#sort().
-The Collections.sort() method takes a comparator as a second argument to sort the elements. javax.servlet.http.HttpServlet: service() method, plus all of the doXXX() methods that accept HttpServletRequest and HttpServletResponse objects as arguments. javax.servlet.Filter#doFilter()
+- java.util.Comparator#compare() called from Collections#sort().
+The Collections.sort() method takes a comparator as a
+second argument to sort the elements.
+- javax.servlet.http.HttpServlet: service() method, plus all of the doXXX() methods that accept HttpServletRequest and HttpServletResponse objects as arguments.
+- javax.servlet.Filter#doFilter()

 # Template Design Pattern

 It defines the skeleton of the algorithm or may contain the default functionality of the algorithm in the superclass but lets the subclass overrides specific steps without changing its structure.
-Usages:
+Usages:<br/>
-All non-abstract methods of java.io.InputStream, java.io.OutputStream, java.io.Reader and java.io.Writer.
+- All non-abstract methods of java.io.InputStream, java.io.OutputStream, java.io.Reader and java.io.Writer.
-All non-abstract methods of java.util.AbstractList, java.util.AbstractSet and java.util.AbstractMap.
+- All non-abstract methods of java.util.AbstractList, java.util.AbstractSet and java.util.AbstractMap.

 # Mediator Design Pattern